NephthysSkh/projet_stage_cogmasterS2/README.md

 3) Both functions allows us to combined the alignement information for each phoneme with the associated filterbank coefficients per frame.
 This information is stored in a dataframe with the following columns "phoneme", "phoneme start time", "phoneme end time",  "frame_index", "frame_start_time", "frame_end_time", "F0"..."F26" with "F0"...
 "F26" the filterbank coefficients, and each line corresponding to a frame.
 This table is used later on to determine the midpoint filterbank vector for each phoneme and the distances between phoneme realizations interspeaker-wise.

 def frame_time_table(nb_frames) :
-    # creates a dataframe contraining the start time stamp and the end time stamp of
-    # each frame given a number of frames.

     #     :param nb_frames : a number of frames
     #     :type amount: int